donbartezzo/sports-event-analyzer/README.md

 - Provide interactive dashboards for data visualization.
 - Enable users to explore detailed statistics for teams and players.
 - Serve as a platform for further development of sports analytics features.
+- Offer multi-sport coverage for popular team sports listed in the Supported Sports section.

 ## Project Status